Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: Introduction

 In \cite{AB}, Brumer showed that the generalized Riemann hypothesis and the Birch--Swinnerton-Dyer conjectures together imply that the average rank of all elliptic curves, when ordered by their heights, is finite and is in fact bounded above by $2.3$.
 Still assuming the generalized Riemann hypothesis and the Birch--Swinnerton-Dyer conjectures, this constant was subsequently improved to $2$ by Heath-Brown \cite{HB} and to $25/14 \sim 1.79$ by Young \cite{MY}.

 The purpose of this article is to prove unconditionally that the average rank of all elliptic curves, when ordered by their heights, is finite.
 In fact, we prove the same for the $2$-{\it Selmer rank}.
-Recall that the $2$-Selmer group $S_2(E)$ of an elliptic curve fits into an exact sequence
+Recall that the $2$-Selmer group $S_2(E)$ of an elliptic curve $E$ over $\Q$ fits into an exact sequence

 where $\SH_E[2]$ denotes the $2$-torsion subgroup of the Tate-Shafarevich group $\SH_E$ of $E$.
-The 2-Selmer group is thus an elementary abelian 2-group, and its order is $2^s$ for some integer $s\geq 0$; the quantity $s$ is called the {\it $2$-Selmer rank of $E$}.
+The 2-Selmer group is an elementary abelian 2-group of order $2^s$ for some integer $s\geq 0$, and the quantity $s$ is called the {\it $2$-Selmer rank of $E$}.
+Thus the $2$-Selmer rank of $E$ gives an upper bound for the rank of $E$.

 Our main theorem on the 2-Selmer group is as follows: \begin{theorem} When all elliptic curves $E/\Q$ are ordered by height, the average size of the $2$-Selmer group $S_{2}(E)$ is $3$. \end{theorem}

 We immediately conclude that: